Coronavirus digest: 'We can get our normal lives back' in 2022, says German health minister | DW | 01.01.2022

 Germany vaccinated 112,000 people on New Year's Eve, bringing Germany's basic immunization rate of a minimum of two doses to 71.2% of the population, according to the Robert Koch Institute (RKI).

 The RKI reports 38.7% of the population has received a booster dose of the vaccine.
-However, 25.8% or 21.5 million people, one-fourth of the population overall, remains unvaccinated.
+However, 25.8% or 21.5 million people, one-fourth of the population overall, remain unvaccinated.

 In Italy, the Health Ministry announced over 144,000 new infections — a record number of new cases in a single day.
 Official data also recorded 155 new deaths from COVID-19.